What Does Resolution Mean in 3D Printing?

 As the print’s line width decreases from 200 to 150 microns, the ideal values are within the 95% confidence interval of the measured value.
 As the intended line widths get smaller than 150 microns, the measured interval starts to deviate significantly from the ideal.
 This means that the printer can reliably produce XY features as small as 150 microns, about the size of a human hair.

-Based on our measurements, the Form 2’s minimum feature size on the XY plane is about 150 microns, which is only 10 microns larger than its 140-micron laser.
+The Form 2’s minimum feature size on the XY plane is about 150 microns—only 10 microns larger than its 140-micron laser.
 The minimum feature size can never be smaller than the laser spot size, and there are many factors that affect this value: laser refraction, microscopic contaminants, resin chemistry, and much more.
 Considering the printer’s entire ecosystem, a 10-micron difference is nominal.
 Not every 3D printer’s published resolution holds true, so it’s a good idea to do plenty of research before choosing the one that's right for your project.

 If your work calls for prints with intricate details, look for a printer with an XY resolution that’s backed by measurable data, not just a number.

 When you read 3D printer spec sheets, you’ll see one value show up more than any else: Z resolution.
-Also known as layer thickness, Z resolution was the first major numerical differentiation between early 3D printers.
-Early machines struggled to break the 1 mm barrier, but now layer thicknesses on FDM printers can be sub-0.1 mm thin, while SLA machines are even more precise.
+Also known as layer thickness or layer height, the vertical resolution was the first major numerical differentiation between early 3D printers.
+Early machines struggled to break the 1 mm barrier, but now layer thicknesses on FDM 3D printers can be sub-0.1 mm thin, while LFS and SLA 3D printers are even more precise.

-Currently, the Form 2 SLA 3D printer supports layer thicknesses of 100 and 50 microns in all resins.
-Clear, White, and Castable Resins can achieve Z resolutions as high as 25 microns.
-This selection of layer thicknesses gives you the ideal balance of speed and resolution.
+Formlabs 3D printers support layer thicknesses between 25 to 300 microns, depending on the material.
+This selection of layer heights gives you the ideal balance of speed and resolution.
 The main question is: what is the best layer thickness for your print?

 Are Smaller Layer Thicknesses Always Better?